stax76/mpv-scripts/README.md

 ## [osm](src/osm.lua)

-Shows an customizable on screen menu, which is useful to navigate via remote control.
+Shows a customizable on screen menu, which is useful to navigate via remote control.